The global derived period map: Derived geometry

 We will often consider the double truncation $\pi_{0}\pi^{0}$ and if $\pi_{0}\pi^{0}(\cat X) = X$ for some scheme $X$ we will say the derived stack $\cat X$ is an \emph{enhancement} of $X$.
 (Here we deviate a little from the literature, where one typically considers enhancements of higher stacks, i.e.\ a derived stack $\cat X$ is an enhancement of the higher stack $X$ if $\pi^{0}(\cat X) = X$.)

-A derived stack is \emph{locally of finite presentation} if as a functor on derived rings it commutes with filtered homotopy colimits.
-It follows from Theorem 8.4.3.18 of \cite{Lurie11} that a derived stack $X$ with perfect cotangent complex and such that $\pi^{0}(X)$ is finitely presented is locally of finite presentation.
+A derived affine schemes is \emph{almost of finite presentation} if the functor it represents commutes with filtered (homotopy) colimits.
+A derived stack is \emph{locally almost of finite presentation} if it has a cover consisting of derived affine schemes almost of finite presentation.
+It follows from Theorem 7.4.3.18 of \cite{Lurie11} that a derived stack $X$ with perfect cotangent complex and such that $\pi^{0}(X)$ is finitely presented is locally almost of finite presentation.

 We will be considering derived stacks taking values in simplicial sets.
 In moduli questions these often come from functors valued in $(\oo,1)$-categories, and several of our constructions are clearest in terms of categories rather than simplicial sets.
 Our preferred models for $(\oo,1)$-categories are dg-categories and simplicial categories.
 We use the right Quillen functors $DK: \dgCat \to \sCat$ obtained by composing truncation, the Dold-Kan construction and the forgetful functor (see \cite{Tabuada10}), to move from dg-categories to simplicial categories.
 (We will sometimes use the same name for associated sheaves of dg-categories and simplicial categories).
-To associate a simplicial set we use the functor $\bar W: \sCat \to \sSet$ defined in Definition 1.6 of \cite{Pridham10}.
-It is weakly equivalent to taking the diagonal of the nerve, and the reader is welcome to think of this functor instead.
-Abusing notation slightly we write $N_{W}$ for both $\bar W$ and $\bar W\circ DK$.
+To associate a simplicial set we take the maximal subgroupoid $Int(\cat C)$ and then use the functor $\bar W: \sCat \to \sSet$ defined in Definition 1.6 of \cite{Pridham10}.
+It is weakly equivalent to taking the diagonal of the nerve.
+The composition of $\bar W \circ Int \circ DK$ is also weakly equivalent to the maximal subgroupoid of the dg nerve in Construction 1.3.1.6 of \cite{Lurie11}.
+The reader is welcome to think of either of these functors instead.
+Abusing notation slightly we write $N_{W}$ for both $\bar W \circ Int$ and $\bar W\circ Int \circ DK$.

 $DK$ preserves homotopy limits and $\bar W$ preserves homotopy pullbacks of simplicial categories which are homotopy groupoids, see Proposition 1.8 in \cite{Pridham10}.

 \begin{rk} To reassure the reader that the construction $\bar W$ is the natural one we can note that if we begin with a simplicial model category $\cat M$ we can also consider its classifying space, which is just the nerve of the subcategory of weak equivalences.
 It follows from Corollary 1.10 in \cite{Pridham10} and Proposition 8.7 in \cite{Rezk01} that this simplicial set is weakly equivalent to $\bar W \cat M$. \end{rk}